-Front loading washing machines almost always use less water and need less detergent than top loading washers.
+Front loaders almost always use less water and need less detergent than top loaders.
 If you prefer to wash in warm water, they save on energy too.
 Most front loaders cost more to buy than a top loader, but because of these savings when they're in use they should save you on running costs – and be kinder to the environment.
 Sometimes it's about playing the long game.

 If you already have a top loader and buying a front loader isn't on the horizon for a while, try switching to cold water washing to save money and energy.